bradwade/bradwade.github.io/_posts/drupal8/2015-11-27-D8-override-system-css.md

   - normalize.css
 {% endhighlight %}

+While valid for now, I would consider this deprecated as plans are to remove this in the future.

 ## Other uses for modifying core libraries

 Although it may not be necessary in this use case, knowing how to access and modify/remove aspects of all of Drupal libraries at the theme layer is a powerful technique.
 Examine $libraries variable inside of hook_library_info_alter() to see all the possible modifications you can make.